jjyhong123/Read-With-Me/README.md

 * Multer (for uploading images)

 # Usage
 The app is mobile-responsive.
-To test out all the features of the app (namely the image upload via camera feature), it is recommended that you use your mobile device to access the app, which is live and running [here](https://hidden-bastion-70636.herokuapp.com/).
+To ensure that you get to test out all features (namely the image upload via camera feature), it is recommended that you use your mobile device to access the app, which is live and running [here](https://hidden-bastion-70636.herokuapp.com/).

 ## On mobile (recommended)
 Sign in using your Google account, then go to the picture page.
 Here, you can take a picture of text with your smartphone camera.
 (The text can be in any of the 19 supported languages included in the dropdown list.)
 Upon image submission, the app will return the text transcription and audio narration.
 From here, you can translate the text and audio into another language or save the image into your library.
 (If you didn't sign in and try to access either feature, you will get a message prompting you to first sign in.)